reshinto/mvp_playlist/README.md

 3. Play saved playlist or songs on any computer (as long as the chrome extension is installed)

 ## Technologies used
-* Frontend: React, Redux,
+* Frontend: React, Redux, Material-ui, Chrome API
-* Backend: Express, PostgreSQL
+* Backend: NodeJS, Express, PostgreSQL

 ## How to use
 ### Option 1